gmac/graphql-stitching-ruby/README.md

 GraphQL::Stitching.stitch_directive = "merge"
 ```

-#### Federation entities
+### Merged types via Federation entities

-The [Apollo Federation specification](https://www.apollographql.com/docs/federation/subgraph-spec/) defines a standard interface for accessing merged object types across locations.
-Stitching can utilize a subset of this interface to facilitate basic type merging.
+The [Apollo Federation specification](https://www.apollographql.com/docs/federation/subgraph-spec/) defines a standard interface for accessing merged type variants across locations.
+Stitching can utilize a _subset_ of this interface to facilitate basic type merging.
 The following spec is supported:

 - `@key(fields: "id")` (repeatable) specifies a key field for an object type.
-Keys may only select one field each.
+The key `fields` argument may only contain one field selection.
 - `_Entity` is a union type that must contain all types that implement a `@key`.
-- `_Any` is a scalar that recieves raw JSON objects.
+- `_Any` is a scalar that recieves raw JSON objects; each object representation contains a `__typename` and the type's key field.
 - `_entities(representations: [_Any!]!): [_Entity]!` is a root query for local entity types.

 The composer will automatcially detect and stitch schemas with an `_entities` query, for example: